Organizations push for census participation

 She said the Natural State as a whole receives about $10 billion a year with the census.

-If it’s not an accurate count, it can mean losing up to 3,000 dollars for each individual.
+If it’s not an accurate count, it can mean losing up to $3,000 for each individual.

 So why should you care about how much funding the state gets?